The Faculty holds a number of named and other scholarships for undergraduate and postgraduate Law students, in support of student fees.

-UCT runs a strong financial assistance programme, and there is plenty of information available on how the various support packages are structured.
+UCT runs a strong financial support programme, and there is plenty of information available on how the various support packages are structured.
+In addition, external funding opportunities for undergraduate Law students can be sourced in the Undergraduate Bursaries handbook available here, while UCT runs a dedicated Postgraduate Funding unit to provide information and guidance on postgraduate funding options and opportunities.

 For more information about undergraduate scholarship applications, contact Gaby Ritchie in the Law Faculty's Marketing Office

-The Call for Applications for 2020 scholarships is now open, and these can be applied for from mid-November 2019 on the official application form/s (see 4 above).
-The deadline is 15 January 2020.
-No late applications will be considered.
-Decisions will be communicated by mid-February 2020.
+The Call for Applications for 2021 scholarships will open in November 2020, and these must be applied for on the official application form/s (see 3 above).
+Decisions are communicated by mid-February of the year of study.
+The following scholarships are available:

 External Undergraduate Scholarship Opportunities